Asaduzzaman Khan: Career

-Criminal activities
+Controversies

-According to the official report BGB provided to OHCHR, Kamal, on behalf of the former Prime Minister Sheikh Hasina, the Director-General of her Special Security Force and her Military and Security Advisor, provided verbal directives to "use maximum force." during the Student-People's uprising.
+According to the official report BGB provided to OHCHR, Kamal, on behalf of the former Prime Minister Sheikh Hasina, acting as the Director-General of her Special Security Force and her Military and Security Advisor, provided verbal directives to "use maximum force" during the July Uprising.

-On 13 August 2024, a murder complaint was filed at a court in Dhaka against Khan and five other government officials, including Ex- Prime Minister Sheikh Hasina, regarding the killing of a grocer during the 2024 Bangladesh quota reform movement on 19 July.
+On 13 August 2024, a murder complaint was filed at a court in Dhaka against Khan and five other government officials, including ex-Prime Minister Sheikh Hasina, regarding the killing of a grocer during the 2024 Bangladesh quota reform movement on 19 July.

-He reportedly left Bangladesh illegally, according to Additional Inspector General Md Shah Alam, head of the special branch (SB) of police.
-Speaking to the media on October 2, Alam mentioned that immigration police have no records of Kamal's departure, suggesting he likely crossed the border illegally.
-A news report had surfaced showing Kamal, along with former MP Ashim Kumar Ukil, Apu Ukil, and one of Haji Mohammad Salim's sons, spotted at Eco Park in Kolkata.
-Alam speculated that Kamal could have used various illegal land routes to leave the country.

 On 9 October 2024, The Anti-Corruption Commission (ACC) filed separate cases against Asaduzzaman Khan, his wife Lutful Tahmina Khan, their two children Safi Muddasir Khan and Safia Tasnim Khan, and his Assistant Private Secretary (APS) Monir Hossain, accusing them of amassing illegal wealth, misuse of power, bribery in recruitment, and money laundering.
 ACC director general Akhtar Hossain stated that the investigation revealed that the former minister and his family accumulated around Tk 60.55 crore in illegal wealth and concealed Tk 416.74 crore across 36 bank accounts.
 Additionally, Monir Hossain was found to have amassed Tk 18.82 crore illegally, with suspicious transactions amounting to Tk 31.31 crore in 12 bank accounts.
 The Bangladesh Financial Intelligence Unit (BFIU) has already suspended the transactions in their accounts.

-While in exile, he gave an interview to The Indian Express, alleging that the student-people's uprising was the result of a "joint coup by Islamic terrorists and the army".
+While in exile, he gave an interview to The Indian Express, alleging that the July Uprising was the result of a "joint coup by Islamic terrorists and the army".
 He also called for the Indian government to diplomatically intervene to pressure the interim government to remove the court cases against him and other Awami League leaders.
-He has been quoted as the "Butcher Of Bangladesh" by Chief Adviser Dr. Yunus's Press Secretary Shafiqul Alam.
+He has been called the "Butcher Of Bangladesh" by Press Secretary Shafiqul Alam.

 Personal life

 Kamal is married to Lutful Tahmina Khan.
-They have a son, Safi Muddaser Khan Joty.
+They have a son, Safi Muddaser Khan Joty, and a daughter, Safia Tasnim Khan.
 Joty was arrested on 14 September 2024 in connection to the alleged attempted murder of a protestor.